misswonder/NotesApp/README.md

 <img src="homepage.png" alt="Homepage" width="100%" >

-Fashop is a full-stack web application that allows users to take notes.
-Users can login an account, take, update and delete notes as they need.
+NotesApp is a full-stack web application that allows users to take notes.
+Users can login an account, create, read, update and delete notes as they need.

 Key Features: